vi0lin/vim-advantages/readme.md

 # Remove Accidentally Published Git Content

 > [!TIP]
-> Did you know hhow to delete traces of accidentially published content in the git history?
+> Did you know how to delete traces of accidentially published content in the git history?

 > [!WARNING]
 > Please use the following codes with extreme caution.
 It is not recommended to do this for shared projects, as the entire git tree will be changed.